richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/alerts.md

 ## Examples

 Alerts are available for any length of text, as well as an optional dismiss button.
-For proper styling, use one of the eight **required** contextual classes (e.g., `.alert-success`).
-For inline dismissal, use the [alerts jQuery plugin](#dismissing).
+For proper styling, use one of the eight **required** contextual `theme` type (e.g., `success`).

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {